zo0o0ot/fantasy-sports-app/README.md

-fantasy-sports-app by ReshadN
+fantasy-sports-app by ross
 ===========================

-Built with AngularJS, Firebase and AngularFire.
+Built with AngularJS, Firebase and AngularFire, forked from ReshadN.
 Based on the awesome thinkster.io Firebase AngularJS tutorial.